Have you ever felt frustrated, like you were going in circles?

 Adjusting my rudder

-In 2008, I was freaking out over homeschooling my son and moving our family to Brazil when I had a spiritual awakening.
-It came in the form of an analogy inspired when I asked no one in particular, “How am I supposed to get through this?!”
-The answer that popped into my head changed my life forever.
+In 2008, I was freaking out over homeschooling my son while moving our family to Brazil.
+That’s when I had a spiritual awakening.
+I asked “How am I supposed to get through this?!” the answer popped into my head, changing my life forever.

 “You know, your attitude is a lot like the rudder on a ship.
 As long as you keep your attitude adjusted appropriately, you can get where you need to go.
 But if it gets stuck, you’ll go in circles frustrating yourself and everyone else around you.”